 MapReduce uses Google File System [19] as its storage system.
 Google File System splits files into blocks distributed among nodes, maintains replication and exposes location information to facilitate data locality aware scheduling in MapReduce.
 In Hadoop implementation, each node has a configurable number of map and reduce slots to which map and reduce tasks are assigned respectively.
 They can be tuned to maximize the resource utilization of modern servers equipped with multi-core processors without incurring substantial contention.
 Hadoop adopts a masterslave architecture.
 Slave nodes periodically communicate with the master node via heartbeat messages which include the availability of task slots.
-When a slave node reports that it has idle slots, the master node scans the tasks in wait queue to find the one that can achieve the best data locality.
+When a slave node reports that it has idle slots, the master node scans the waiting tasks in queue to find the one that can achieve the best data locality.
 Firstly it searches for a task whose input data are located on that slave node.
 If the search fails, it subsequently searches for a task whose input data are located on the same rack as the slave node.
 If the search fails again, it randomly assigns a task.
 We use dl-sched to denote this strategy which apparently only favors data locality and does not consider workload and the fairness of resource usage.
 We adopt the concept goodness of data locality which is defined as the percent of map tasks that achieve node-level data locality [14].

 Even if there exist multiple idle slots simultaneously, dl-sched considers them one by one.
 For each idle slot, local optimum is achieved because the "best" task is picked and scheduled.
 However, global optimum requires all idle slots and tasks be considered at once.
 Figure 1 gives an example.
-Initially, there are two tasks $T_1$ and $T_2$ , and two nodes A and B. There is one idle slot on each node.
+Initially, there are two tasks $T_1$ and $T_2$ in queue, and two nodes A and B. There is one idle slot on each node.
 Data block $B_i$ is the input data of task $T_i$ , if $B_i$ and $T_i$ are marked with the same pattern.
-Obviously the input data of $T_1$ are stored on both A and B while the input data of $T_2$ are stored on B. Figure 1(a) shows how dl-sched assigns tasks.
-Assume node A is considered first, the scheduler tries to find the best node for A. Because node A stores the input data of $T_l$ , $T_l$ is assigned to A. Then node B is considered and task $T_2$ is assigned to it (because that is the only available slot).
+Obviously the input data of $T_I$ are stored on both A and B while the input data of $T_2$ are stored only on A. Figure 1(b) shows how dl-sched assigns tasks.
+Assume node A is considered first, the scheduler tries to find the best task for A in the order of $\{T_1, T_2\}$ .
+Because node A stores the input data of $T_I$ , $T_I$ is assigned to A. Then node B is considered and task $T_2$ is assigned to it (because that is the only available slot).
 As a result, only $T_1$ achieves data locality.
 However, there exists an optimal scheduling that makes both tasks achieve data locality, which is shown in Figure 1(c).
-The cause of non-optimality is that each task is scheduled without considering its impact on other tasks.